spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `metadata_options` - (Optional) Data that used to configure or manage the running instances:
     * `http_tokens` - (Required) The state of token usage for your instance metadata requests.
 Valid values: `optional` or `required`.
     * `http_put_response_hop_limit` - (Optional, Default: `1`) The desired HTTP PUT response hop limit for instance metadata requests.
 The larger the number, the further instance metadata requests can travel.
 Valid values: Integers from `1` to `64`.
+    * `instance_metadata_tags` - (Optional) Indicates whether access to instance tags from the instance metadata is enabled or disabled.
+Can’t be null.
 * `cpu_options` - (Optional) The CPU options for the instances that are launched within the group:
     * `threads_per_core` - (Required) The ability to define the number of threads per core in instances that allow this.